Sisters: Yellow Rails and Rice Festival & Acadia Birding Festival

 Our adopted festival: Davis Mountains Hummingbird Celebration

 Parish and County.
-Louisiana and Texas are state-neighbors and share some southern traditions and what a coincidence: both festivals are hosted in a parish/county named to honor Jefferson Davis, a prominent planter (and of course, the President of the Confederate States of America).
+Louisiana and Texas are state-neighbors and share some southern traditions and what a coincidence, both festivals are hosted in a parish/county named for Jefferson Davis, a prominent farmer in Mississippi, a US Senator, a Mississippi Congressman, and 23rd US Secretary of War under President Pierce, but is likely most remembered as Provisional President of the Confederate States of America.
+For his role in the insurrection, Davis was ultimately captured and jailed, released on bail and fled to Canada, but ultimately pardoned and allowed to return to the US.
+Before the Civil War, he fought in the Mexican-American War in Texas; Texas honored him by applying his name to a historic site, a mountain range, and a town.
+In Louisiana, even though he supported reconciliation with the Union, he remained a symbol of 'southern pride,' so a parish was named after him.
 Yellow Rails and Rice Festival is based in Jefferson Davis Parish.
-JD Parish was one of the last parishes to be organized in the state of Louisiana.
+Jeff Davis was one of the last parishes to be organized in the state of Louisiana.
 It was originally a part of Imperial Calcasieu Parish, which comprised an area of more than 3,600 sq mi (9,300 km2) and was the largest parish by geographic area in Louisiana.
 In 1912, Imperial Calcasieu Parish was divided and three new parishes carved from Calcasieu (no longer Imperial): Allen, Beauregard, and Jefferson Davis.
 These are the last parishes organized in Louisiana.
 JD Parish has a total area of approximately 660 sq. mi (1700 km2).
 The bill creating JD Parish was passed by the state legislature in 1912 but did not take effect until 1913.
 JD Parish is part of the 22 parish Acadiana region of Louisiana, which is influenced by a large Francophone population.
-It was named after Jefferson Davis, a prominent planter (and the President of the Confederate States of America).
-Davis Mountain Hummingbird Celebration is based in Jeff Davis County which is also named for Jefferson Davis, who served as the 23rd United States Secretary of War in the 1850s.
+The Davis Mountain Hummingbird Celebration is based in Jeff Davis County.
 The Texas legislature established Jeff Davis County on March 15, 1887.
 Cattle ranchers began operating in the county in the 1880s.
 Shaped like a pentagon, it is the only county in the United States that touches a foreign country (Mexico) at a single point.
 JD County is also one of the nine counties that compose the Trans-Pecos region of West Texas and one of Texas's largest counties with an area of 2265 sq miles (5870 km2).
-It is about 3/12 times the size of JD Parish and has an elevation gradient from Chihuahuan Desert (4900 ft.) to Mt.
+It is about 3 1/2 times the size of JD Parish and has an elevation gradient from Chihuahuan Desert (4900 ft.) to Mt.
 Livermore (8383 ft.) in the Davis Mountains compared to relatively flat JD Parish located in the historically prairie zone of Louisiana.
+The DMHC is currently on an every other year schedule - next one is in 2023.

-The birds - Each region has iconic breeding species mostly unique, in Louisiana those of the southeast US and in Texas the southwest US.
+The birds - Each region has iconic breeding species mostly unique to each area, in Louisiana those of the southeast US and in Texas the southwest US.
 West Texas and Louisiana do share many migrant species despite their long distance separation and very different habitats.

 Explore diverse ecosystems.
 At opposite ends of aridity and humidity, bird habitats are very different.
-From the western sky island forests of the Davis Mountains to the longleaf pineywoods of the Southeast, and from Chihuanhuan Desert environs to the sandy barrier island beaches of the Gulf of Mexico spectacular scenery awaits.
-Both enjoy wide-open spaces and rural landscapes.
+From the western sky island forests of the Davis Mountains to the longleaf pineywoods of the Southeast, and from Chihuanhuan Desert environs to the sandy barrier island beaches of the Gulf of Mexico spectacular scenery awaits you at both events where you can enjoy wide-open spaces and rural landscapes.

 Whether it’s along Texas's Wildlife Trails (TP&W icon link above left) or Louisiana’s Birding Trails (link above, right) – the goal is to have a good time, enjoy our birds, and shared resources, make new friends, and have a fun and informative experience.
 We hope you visit our adopted festival in the Trans-Pecos region of Texas.
 Migrate west in the summer and east in the fall!